Home / Physics / Newton’s Third Law

 Newton’s third law states that “If one object exerts a force on another object, then the other object exerts an equal and opposite force on the first object”.

-An example of Newton’s third law is a book lying on a table, as shown in the image below.
-The book applies a force on the table, which is the book’s weight.
-In order to prevent deformation, the table exerts an equal and opposite force on the book.
-This force is the normal force.
+An example of Newton’s Third Law is a book lying on a table, as shown in the image below.
+The book applies a downward force on the table due to its weight (action).
+In response, the table exerts an equal and opposite upward force on the book (reaction).
+This upward force is called the normal force.

 Newton’s Third Law